2025-2-NADS2/Projeto2/README.md

 <b></b>
 ## Nome do Grupo
 <b>3GJ</b>
-## Integrantes: <a href="https://www.linkedin.com/in/gustavobitencourts/">Gustavo Bitencourt Silva</a>, <a href="https://www.linkedin.com/in/jorge-alves-marinho/">Jorge Alves Marinho</a>, <a href="https://www.linkedin.com/in/matheus-breda-andreo-6796b1350/">Matheus Breda Andreo</a>, <a href="https://www.linkedin.com/in/caio-araujo-fonseca-aa6573260/">Caio Araujo Fonseca</a>
+## Integrantes:<a href="https://www.linkedin.com/in/gabriel-melego-julio-85b83a307/">Gabriel Melego Julio</a>, <a href="https://www.linkedin.com/in/guilherme-soares-0a3542208/">Guilherme Nunes Soares</a>, <a href="https://www.linkedin.com/in/gustavobitencourts/">Gustavo Bitencourt Silva</a>, <a href="https://www.linkedin.com/in/jorge-alves-marinho/">Jorge Alves Marinho</a>.

 ## Professores Orientadores:<a href="https://www.linkedin.com/in/eduardo-savino-gomes-77833a10/">Eduardo Savino Gomes</a>, <a href="https://www.linkedin.com/in/ronaldo-araujo-pinto-3542811a/">Ronaldo Araujo Pinto</a>